 Please be aware that SCDPS Grants will allow application submissions until 11:59 PM on the application due date.
 However, staff will not be available to assist with application questions after 5:00 PM.

-For programmatic questions, you may contact Jadai Bergolla at (803) 896-8708 or Amy Kingston at (803) 896-4742.
-Contact Penny Baskin in Accounting-Grants for any financial questions at (803) 896-8412.
+For programmatic questions, you may contact Amy Free at (803) 896-8708 or Amy Kingston at (803) 896-4742.
+For any financial questions contact Grants-Accounting via email at Grants-Accounting@SCDPS.GOV.